Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 This unique restaurant serves food in completely dark rooms by blind waiters.
 The idea is that diners will concentrate more on the taste of the food if other senses are deprived, and it seems they are right.
 The unseen food is delicious and the unusual sensation of eating in the dark is novel and fun, with plenty of giggling in the restaurant.

-One of the latest 'in' places to dine in Berlin is the Dachgarten in the rooftop dome of the new futuristic Parliament building (the Reichstag).
-From the dome, in the historic centre of Berlin, there are amazing views across the city.
+One of the trendier places to dine in Berlin is the Dachgarten in the rooftop dome of the Reichstag.
+From the dome in the historic centre of Berlin, there are amazing views across the city.
 The menu is delightful too, including healthy traditional cuisine like the light fish and venison dishes.
 Reservations are vital unless you wish to join a long queue, and your best bet of getting a table is at breakfast.

 An elegant and opulent dining experience, Heising serves up high-quality French cuisine.
-All meals are served on KPM porcelain and beautifully presented.
+All meals are served on KPM porcelain and beautifully presented, from salmon tartare with fresh mango to guinea fowl with truffle essence.
 The restaurant is open daily for supper, from 7pm.
 Reservations are recommended.

-Haveli is consistently rated very highly by tourists and is a great option for those seeking out good-value Indian food.
-The restaurant is family-run, the portions extremely generous, and the food delicious.
+Haveli is consistently rated very highly by tourists and is a great option for those seeking out delicious Indian food at good value.
+It serves anything from homemade cream cheese paneer to an array of saags, kormas and vindaloos.
+The restaurant is family-run, the portions extremely generous and the food delicious.

-Emulating a Paris bistro the Weinhaus Huth is an interesting dining venue not because of its décor or a particularly outstanding menu, but because the building which houses it is the only original standing building left on the Potsdamer Platz, having survived the ravages of war and the demolition of the Berlin Wall.
-It is now surrounded by the shining new Sony centre and draws tourist interest.
+Emulating a Paris bistro, the Weinhaus Huth is an interesting dining venue not just because of its charming décor or outstanding menu.
+It's actually the only original building left on the Potsdamer Platz, having survived the ravages of war and the demolition of the Berlin Wall.
 Highlights on the menu include tarte flambee and fresh oysters.

 You cannot beat the thin base pizzas that keep customers flocking to this lively restaurant in Charlottenberg.
 The XII Apostel is trendy and popular because of its novel idea of offering 12 pizza varieties, one named for each apostle of Jesus Christ.
 The biggest and tastiest is reputedly the Judas.
 The décor is flashy Italian Renaissance and the atmosphere is usually busy and bustling.